fitnr/osm-tiny-maps/README.md

 * [JQ](https://stedolan.github.io/jq/)
 * [pip](http://pip.readthedocs.org/en/stable/installing/)

-On Linux, [Make](https://www.gnu.org/software/make/) is probably already available on your system, and you will probably be able to do something like `yum/apt-get install imagemagick gdal jq`.
+On Linux, [Make](https://www.gnu.org/software/make/) is probably already available on your system, and you will probably be able to do something like `yum/apt-get install imagemagick libgdal1-dev gdal-bin jq`.
 You might have to visit the JQ site to install it.

 If you're on Windows, look into [Cygwin](http://cygwin.com)